E1ila/FarmLog/README.md

 * Support multiboxing GPH
 * Add button to add a new session / rename
 * Show menu when clicking items on list - delete/ignore/set AH price/reassign
+* Sort lists
+* Remove specific item from the log